ishtms/learn-nodejs-hard-way/chapters/ch04-logtar-our-logging-library.md

 We have a bare bones `Logger` setup, which isn't helpful at all.
 Let's make it a bit more useful.

 You see, setting the log level inside the logger is fine until we start adding a lot of config settings.
-For example, we may add a `file_prefix` member variable, as well as `max_file_size` too.
-The `Logger` class will get cluttered too much, and that's not what we want.
+For example, we may add a `file_prefix` member variable, as well as some other configuration related variables.
+In that case, the `Logger` class will get cluttered too much, and that's not what we want.

 Let's start refactoring now.
 Create a new class `LogConfig` that will contain all the utility helpers to deal with log config.
 Everything that take cares about the configuration will live inside it.

 ```js